 Trouble with Fine Motor Skills

 It is important to remember that kids develop at different rates.
 However, there are specific milestones that they generally have to meet at specific ages.
-These also include fine motor milestones.
-As an example, by the age of five or six, kids should typically be able to copy letters and shapes as well as use a fork or spoon with control.
+These also include fine motor development milestones.
+For instance, young babies will use a pincer grasp to pick objects up.
+Later they will hold a crayon in a fist grip.
+By the age of five or six, kids should typically be able hold a pencil in a tripod grasp.
+And also to copy letters and shapes, use a fork or spoon with control, cut and tear paper.
 By the age of nine or 10, they should typically be able to draw and make use of tools such as a ruler without being frustrated.

-In most cases, issues with fine motor skills aren’t picked up until preschool, when teachers notice that kids are struggling.
-But there are things schools can do to help.
+In most cases, issues with fine motor development aren’t picked up until preschool, when teachers notice that kids are struggling.
+Luckily, fine motor skills tend to improve quickly with some focused intervention.